azadbolour/boardgame/scala-server/README.md

 - Uniqueness of player name.
 Need an index for the database.

 - Need to standardize errors.
 Including validation of request.
 Version 2.

-- Removing abandoned games.
-Does it make sense to use Akka?

 - Database migration.